krantzinator/100-days-of-code/log.md

 I'm not done coding yet for today, but to be frank these summaries are annoying to have to remember so I am doing this now and back to business.

 **Link to work:** [Angular todo list tutorial](https://github.com/krantzinator/angular-todo-app)

+### Day 75: July 29, 2017

+**Today's Progress:** Angular HttpClient

+**Thoughts:** Worked to add HttpClient to my not-open-source project.
+It didn't go well.
+Angular docs assume a base level of knowledge that I do not have.
+Once I figure this stuff out, I _really_ need to blog about it so info is out there for Angular and Typescript newbies to grok.

+**Link to work:** none

+### Day 76: July 30, 2017

+**Today's Progress:** HttpClient with Angular

+**Thoughts:** Troubleshooting some things with HttpClient, and trying to figure out if there are any applicable differences (i.e. do I still need RxJS with HttpClient, since Client returns observables?
+Or does returning Observables mean I _have_ to use RxJS since I'm not dealing with vanilla promises anymore?).

+**Link to work:** didn't get anywhere; no link